asensio-lab/workplace-charging-experiment/README.md

 ## Main Data ("station_data.csv")

 This file contains all data that provides the basis for our analysis, all from the firm within in our study.
-It is used in generating all figures and tables with the exception of Figure 1, which is not data dependent, and Figure S4b, which comes from the external sample of chargers contained in the file "external_sample.csv".
+It is used in generating all figures and tables with the exception of Figure 1, which is not data dependent, and Figure S4b, which comes from an external sample of chargers.
+The data for generating Figure S4b may be made available upon request.

 ### Data Dictionary